-Outline of Course: This subject is a continuation of the Year 10 Music.
-Students will continue to develop the following skills: Develop instrumental/vocal performance skills, both as a soloist and as a member of a group.
+Prerequisite: Students who have studied in Year 10 Music class and achieved Year 10 performance assessments skills: Develop instrumental/vocal performance skills, both as a soloist and as a member of a group.
 Develop all-round musicianship; training the ear to recognise and analyse musical features and elements as well as improving individual ability to read, write and analyse notation.
 Develop composing skills; create two compositions individually or in groups (Two to five students working in a group).
 Study in-depth two composers' musical works and the context of their music.
-The programme can be designed to suit the strengths of the student and be of an individual nature.